Madroit360/Portfolio/README.md

 # Portfolio
-This contains few projects I completed as a Digital Marrketer.
+This contains a few projects I completed as a Digital Marketer.